armytag/langs/qathebo/grammar/examples.md

 </div>
 <p class="freetranslation">"I didn't please Sun with his gift of a stinger, rather he stole honey and took the stinger, thus I died and they disappeared as well.
 I don’t understand it but they hurt me a lot."</p>
 </div>

+### Interpretation

+When the tides were calm we tell stories:

+A long time ago, Bee wished many things would get better.

+Because of his work he ascended up to things.

+Bee said "I'll fly up to the mountain top that even Sun fails to achieve."

+Sun wasn't gifted.
+He wasn't happy about this, and while Sun vowed to steal the beehive Bee entered and stung him, but the stinger was lost and will cause him to die.

+Sun said:

+"I hate the gift that displeases me.
+Rather I will say that my sacred presence doesn’t need your gifts or even to acknowledge you."

+Bee said:

+"I didn't please Sun with his gift of a stinger, rather he stole honey and took the stinger, thus I died and they disappeared as well.
+I don’t understand it but they hurt me a lot."